Saturday, May 9, 2026

 Some cafe interior design ideas that improve the flow and function of the space are:

-- Install modular furniture that can be reconfigured during rush hours
+3. Installing modular furnishings that can be rearranged for rush hours

-- Add curved banquettes to encourage conversation and improve sound quality
+4. Install curved banquettes that will facilitate conversation and ensure optimal sound quality

-- Integrate charging stations near long-stay seating, but keep cords and clutter out of traffic lanes
+7. Install charging stations in areas of long-stay seating, but keep cords and cables out of traffic lanes

-- Organize service stations logically for staff: everything from cups to POS should be within easy reach
+8. Layout service stations to make things easy for the staff: from cups to POS, everything should be accessible

 Think Ambience, Think Psychology